hhoegelo/mosaik/manual/readme.md

 # Mosaik Manual

 ![](mosaik-logo.png)
-Mosaik is a rhythm instrument, optimized for live beat programming.

-It combines techniques from sampling, stepsequcencing, live/jamming, looping, DJing, dubmixing to always give you full overview and control over your beats.
+Mosaik combines techniques from sampling, stepsequcencing, live/jamming, looping, DJing and dubmixing to always give you full overview and control over your beats.

+- Mosaik - made for stage
+- Mosaik is a rhythm instrument, optimized for live beat programming.
 - sample sequence instrument
-- made for stage

 ![](mosaik-venn.png)